convert road bike to flat bar

 Before converting the handlebars, make sure the new handlebar is suitable for the stem clamp of the road bike.
 One can do it by measuring the diameter of the existing handlebar.
 Then, purchase a new handlebar with the same diameter.
 Typical flat bar diameters are 22.2 mm, 25.4 mm, 31.8 mm, and 35mm.

 But what happens if you have already purchased a new handlebar with a wider diameter?
-Simply change the stem clamp on the same diameter, and you are done!
+Simply change the stem clamp to the same diameter, and you are done!

 • Selecting the handlebar